 Smartphones, Tablets, and Devices

 The adolescent program is device free.
-Please leave phones, tablets, gaming systems, smart watches, and other devices at home.
+Please leave phones, tablets, gaming systems, laptop computers, kindles and ereaders, smart watches, Fitbits and fitness trackers, mp3 or CD players, and other devices at home.

-Rooms are fully furnished, and there is little room for extra pieces.
+Rooms are fully furnished, and there is no room for extra pieces.

 Cash and Valuables

 Cash and credit/debit cards and other items of value should not be brought to Skyland Trail.